Haile Selassie

-Amidst popular uprisings, Selassie was overthrown by the Derg military junta in the 1974 coup d'état.
+Amidst popular uprisings, Selassie was overthrown by the Derg, a military junta, in the 1974 coup d'état.
 With support from the Soviet Union, the Derg began governing Ethiopia as a Marxist–Leninist state.
 In 1994, three years after the fall of the Derg regime, it was revealed to the public that the Derg had assassinated Selassie at the Jubilee Palace in Addis Ababa on 27 August 1975.
 On 5 November 2000, his excavated remains were buried at the Holy Trinity Cathedral of Addis Ababa.

 Among adherents of Rastafari, Selassie is called the returned Jesus, although he was an adherent of the Ethiopian Orthodox Church himself.
 He has been criticised for his suppression of rebellions among the landed aristocracy (Mesafint), which consistently opposed his changes.
 Others have criticised Ethiopia's failure to modernise rapidly enough.
+His administration has been criticised as autocratic and illiberal by groups such as Human Rights Watch.
 During his reign, the Harari people were persecuted and many left their homes.
-His administration was criticised as autocratic and illiberal by groups such as Human Rights Watch.
-According to some sources, late into Selassie's administration, the Oromo language was banned from education, public speaking and use in administration, though there was never a law that criminalised any language.
+According to some sources, late into Selassie's administration, the Oromo language was de facto banned from education, public speaking and use in administration, though there was never a law that criminalised any language.
 His government relocated many Amhara people into southern Ethiopia.
+In recent years, there has been a major resurgence in defense of and nostalgia for Selassie’s reign over the Ethiopian Empire, and even outright support of constitutional monarchism.